-Primary care-based weight intervention helps obese patients reduce weightNovember 14th, 2011 in Health /
+Primary care-based weight intervention helps obese patients reduce weightNovember 14, 2011 in Medicine & Health / Health

 Can a visit to your primary care doctor help you lose weight?
 Primary care physicians, working with medical assistants in their practices, helped one group of their obese patients lose an average of 10.1 lb during a two-year lifestyle intervention, according to a new study by researchers from the Perelman School of Medicine at the University of Pennsylvania.
 Their 10 lb weight loss was associated, over the two years, with improvements in cardiovascular disease (CVD) risk factors, including waist circumference and HDL cholesterol levels.
 The results of the POWER-UP (Practice-based Opportunities for Weight Reduction at the University of Pennsylvania) trial were reported in the latest edition of the New England Journal of Medicine and at the American Heart Association annual meeting today.